Skip to main content

 This solution was chosen for Brisbane Metro to maximise the use of Brisbane’s world-class busways and deliver fast, reliable public transport, for now and for the future.

-From Monday 30 June 2025, the M1 route will service bus stations at:
+The M1 route services bus stations at:

-- King George Square
+• City Hall / King George Square

 The M2 route services bus stations at:

-- King George Square
+• City Hall / King George Square

 Metro vehicles feature an automatic ramp in the first compartment, which can be deployed upon request.